bhklab/eacon_cnv_pipeline/README.md

 # Cytoscan HD CNV Analysis Pipeline

 This pipeline has been adapted from https://github.com/gustaveroussy/EaCoN.
 It leverages the `EaCoN` R package to conduct preprocessing and normalization, segmentation and copy number estimation from raw Cytoscan HD .CEL files.
-This package also
+The `EaCoN` package also supports copy number estimation from Oncoscan, SNP6 arrays as well as WES data, but these features have not yet been implemented.

 ## Snakemake